BayanGroup/nutch-custom-search/README.md

 url | Returns the current url (the url of matched resource) in the context.

 #### Types
 Each field might have a type.
-The following types are avaialbe out of the box.
+The following types are available out of the box.
 You can define your own types and converters by implementing the ir.co.bayan.simorq.zal.extractor.convert.Converter interface.

 ```xml
 <types>